-Cure Maid Cafe (101-0021 Tokyo, Chiyoda, Sotokanda, 3 Chome−15−5) is Akihabara’s pioneering maid cafe and once inside, the guests will immediately feel its distinct difference from other maid cafes.
-It lives up to its beautiful theme, which is Victorian, where the waitresses wear prim and proper Victorian-style outfit.
-Unlike other maid cafes, it’s quieter in here so you can spend more quality time with the waitresses and they don’t have a seating charge, which is a plus.
-The food and drinks served in the cafe is a mix of Japanese and European cuisine so you can choose either of two and still enjoy eating their delicious menu.
-Cure Maid Cafe‘s unique selling point isn’t the cuteness of the cafe but the experience it gives to its loyal guests.
+Cure Maid Cafe is Akihabara’s pioneer maid cafe.
+With its Victorian-inspired theme, it is distinct from other maid cafes in Akihabara, as Cure Maid Cafe’s cute servers wear the classic prim and proper Victorian-style maid costumes.
+Unlike other maid cafes, it’s quieter at Cure, so you can spend more quality time with the waitresses, and they don’t have a seating charge which is also a major plus.
+The type of food and drink served in the cafe is a mix of Japanese and European cuisine.
+As well as Japanese curry, fried cutlets, and omurice, their extensive menu includes several types of sausages, coleslaw, and fish and chips.
+Cure Maid Cafe‘s unique selling point isn’t just cuteness of the cafe, but also the European-inspired experience.

-For a more relaxed maid cafe experience, JAM Akihabara (3-2-13 Sotokanda, Chiyoda 101-0021, Tokyo) is the place to go.
-This cafe doesn’t charge any seats and there’s no rule that you must order anything on the menu just to get in.
-It’s a very chill cafe where you can stay as long as you want and can use the free wifi that’s available.
-They also serve delicious lunch sets at very reasonable prices.
-These rarities are the key things on why guests come back to this simple cafe.
-It is recommended to those who want to witness the maid culture but not have all the experience of one.
+For a more relaxed maid cafe experience, JAM Akihabara is the place to go.
+Unlike some other maid cafes in Akihabara, this cafe doesn’t charge a seating fee and there’s no rule that you must order anything on the menu just to get in.
+It’s a very chill and casual cafe where you can stay as long as you want and, a huge plus, they have free WiFi!
+At JAM Akihabara, they also serve delicious lunch sets at very reasonable prices.
+Their menu includes dishes like omurice (topped with cute ketchup drawings, of course), Japanese curry, and different types of waffles and cakes, at affordable prices.
+The decent prices, relaxed atmosphere, and adorable waitresses are the key things that keep guests coming back to this simple and cute cafe.

-Mononopu (5/F (B Floor) Isu Building, Soto-Kanda 4-6-2, Chiyoda-ku, Tokyo) has the perfect fusion of tradition and fashion.
-This era themed maid cafe lets the guests wear costumes of nobleman, noblewoman, and princess while the waitresses wear a kimono-style top with frills.
-This cafe is also a bar so the guests have a diverse set of drinks to choose and can even avail of drink all you can promos of the cafe.
+Mononopu offers the perfect fusion of tradition and fashion.
+At this Sengoku period-themed maid cafe, guests are encouraged to wear princess and noblemen costumes, while the waitresses wear frill-embellished kimono-style tops.
+Monopupu is a bar as well as a cafe, so the guests have a diverse set of drinks to choose from, like beer, plum wine, and shochu.
+They also offer nomihoudai, all-you-can-drink!
 Aside from traditional Japanese dishes, the cafe also serves delicious pasta and sandwiches.
-It’s a great place to meet new people and you can even take photos of yourself and with everybody else.
+It’s a great place to meet new people and you can even take photos to commemorate the experience.